andrewMacmurray/elm-setup/README.md

-# elm-setup
+# Elm Setup

-Experiments with frontend setup with Elm, Typescript and Parcel
+Frontend setup with Elm, Typescript, Parcel and Cypress

 # Get up and running